rendaw/java-coroutines/readme.md

 # Coroutines

-This is fully functional framework/tool-agnostic coroutines implementation for Java.
+This is a fully functional framework/tool-agnostic coroutines implementation for Java.

-Note that currently it only works on <= Java 1.8.
-AFAIK though this is due to the ASM dependency.
+Now supporst Java 9!

 ```
 Coroutine co = new Coroutine(() -> {